 - Maintaining the quality of products and improving the functionality of services offered

-What is brand perception, and how can brands improve it?
+What is brand perception and how do brands improve their own perception?

-Brand perception refers to how a brand's target audience thinks about the brand and what they feel when they encounter sensory inputs related to it.
+Brand perception, on the other hand, refers to what the people who make up the target audience of a brand think about the brand and how they feel and react when they encounter sensory inputs related to the brand.

 Improving this perception positively from the brand's standpoint primarily happens by conducting marketing activities wherever consumers are present.
-The process is managed by effectively using tools in both online and offline channels.
-The perception mentioned here doesn't just focus on the brand's self-promotion; it's a multifaceted equation that involves balancing several parameters for the best possible outcome.
+The process that creates these activities is managed by using all online and offline channels effectively.

-The fundamental criteria for a brand to be perceived positively include ensuring that the brand's messaging resonates with the consumer, keeping promises, maintaining authenticity, transparency, adhering to ethical standards, and fostering meaningful, high-quality interactions with customers.
+The main criteria needed for a brand to be perceived "positively" by its target audience include ensuring that the messages the brand wants to give resonate with the consumer, fulfilling the promises made, maintaining originality and transparency, observing ethical values and developing meaningful interactions with customers.